 Losing a loved one is always difficult.
 But it can be especially painful if that loss was due to another person’s negligence.
 Families have the right to bring wrongful death claims in Washington, D.C.
 However, winning the compensation your family deserves is no simple task.

 Let the compassionate and dedicated personal injury attorneys of Koonz McKenney Johnson & DePaolis LLP help.
-We work with clients in the Washington, D.C. area to get them and their families the justice they deserve after a wrongful death.
+We work with clients in the Washington, D.C. area to get them and their families the justice they deserve.

 What Is Wrongful Death?